nitishdayal/JavaScript30/readme.md

   some notes, etc.) and to _complete_ one challenge per day.

 The starter files include solutions to most challenges, so this isn't really meant to be taken as some kind of competition or something.
-JavaScript30 appears to be more focused on helping developers enhance their current skillset by eliminating the want to grab a JS library and focus on doing things programatically; **if it can be done with a JS library, it should be able to be done with vanilla JS.**
+JavaScript30 appears to be focused more on helping developers enhance their current skillset and reducing developer reliance on external JS libraries; **if it can be done with a JS library, it can (probably) be done with vanilla JS.**

 ## Table Of Contents